Tallahassee Product Liability Lawyers

 Companies that manufacture or sell products have a duty to make sure that those products are safe for their intended use.
 When a person is seriously injured or killed by a defective product, the manufacturer or distributor of that product may be liable for that person’s injury or death.

 If you or a loved one have been hurt by a defective product, our firm is ready to hear from you.
-Brooks, LeBoeuf, Foster, Gwartney, Leace & Hobbs, P.A. has been advocating for injury victims for more than three decades and is has the experience and resources to put forth a compelling case on your behalf both in and outside the courtroom.
+Brooks LeBoeuf, P.A. has been advocating for injury victims for more than three decades and is has the experience and resources to put forth a compelling case on your behalf both in and outside the courtroom.

 There’s Too Much At Stake.
 Trust your product liability suit to legal counselors you can trust.
 Call (850) 222-2000 today to speak with us.